 We’re also blessed with many wonderful workers who help us during our busy shipping seasons.
-Our spring 2017 crew was especially terrific and included Kate Bartelmo-Guenther, Doug Dick, Mary Douglass, Jessie Fletcher-McAlpine, Sylvia George, Amelia Hefferlin, Sue Inderhees, Arlene Kennedy, Lila Mitchell, Annie Oxner, and Melissa Snyder.
-Yea, team!
+Our spring 2017 crew included Kate Bartelmo-Guenther, Doug Dick, Mary Douglass, Jessie Fletcher-McAlpine, Mike Franklin, Sylvia George, Amelia Hefferlin, Miriam Hitchcock, Sue Inderhees, Arlene Kennedy, Lila Mitchell, Annie Oxner, and Melissa Snyder.
+Yay, team!

 Scott Kunst has been gardening since he was seven, and he traces his passion for the past to his childhood love of dinosaurs.
 Exploring the yard of the first old house he bought led to an epiphany: “I found a single white peony and some tiger lilies, and suddenly I realized that it wasn’t just my yard.
 Gardeners before me had loved it, too.”

 Wanting to know more, he ended up getting a masters degree in historic preservation and in 1983 he started helping museum sites and home-owners research and restore their grounds.
 An avid collector of heirloom plants, Scott launched Old House Gardens - Heirloom Bulbs in 1993.